andreamrau/coseq/README.md

 # coseq: Co-Expression Analysis of Sequencing Data

-Authors: Andrea Rau and Cathy Maugis-Rabusseau
+Authors: Andrea Rau, Cathy Maugis-Rabusseau, and Antoine Godichon-Baggioni

-Gaussian and Poisson mixture models are implemented to cluster gene expression profiles from high-throughput sequencing data.
-Parameter estimation is performed using the EM algorithm and model selection criteria (to choose the number of clusters and data transformation) are provided.
+Co-expression analysis for expression profiles arising from high-throughput sequencing data.
+Feature (e.g., gene) profiles are clustered using adapted transformations and mixture models or a K-means algorithm, and model selection criteria (to choose an appropriate number of clusters) are provided.

 A typical call to coseq to fit a Gaussian mixture model on arcsin- or logit-transformed normalized RNA-seq profiles takes the following form: